RedLionRoboticsClub/newbies-start-here/README.md

 # newbies-start-here
-howdy howdy new roboticeers this is definitely the first repository named this
+howdy howdy new rarbots!

-Alright, so you want to code?
+so you want to code?
 Epiccccc!

 Basically until I can figure out how to get of my 3-5 class at college this is the best I can do, but hopefully it will at least give an idea